Auburn Riverside Invitational and NIETOC Qualifier

 PUBLIC FORUM

 I strongly prefer traditional public forum debate.
-If you treat this like Policy Lite, I will take out my frustration on your speaker points, and if it gets bad enough, on the rest of the ballot as well.
+Do not treat this like Policy Lite.
 PF was intended to be accessible to the layperson, and I take that seriously.
 Go do Policy if you want to use jargon, run plans or kritiks, or spread.
+Hyperbolic butterfly effect linkchains are not a winning strategy.
+If I hear a plan text, it's likely that I'll be signing my ballot right there and then.

 In order to earn the ballot from me, focus on making clear, well-articulated arguments that have appropriate supporting evidence.
+Long and complex link chains are not usually part of a case that wins with me.
 Remember to tell me why I should prefer your evidence/points over your opponent's.
 Make sure your advocacy is continually supported through the round, and give me a good summary at the end to show why you've won.

 WORLDS DEBATE

 Traditional Worlds adjudication; please remember which format you're competing in.
 Do not spread.
-I voted down a team in Triple Octafinals at Nationals last year for it.
+Refuse to adapt to the format's standards at your own risk.

 My name is Kaelyn and I did LD for 3 years in high school and have been judging and coaching for past 7 years.